![]() |

 Bearing the Sorrows of Rejection

 Hebrews 13:11; 12-13; Ro 8:3; 4; Messiah Yeshua's sacrificial death on a cross, is intended to convict mankind of sin guilt.
 Followers of Messiah also bear the reproach that Yeshua suffered as He was rejected by the lawless and unrepentant people.
 Messiah's disciples must also take up their own cross.
-Bearing the sorrows caused by human sinful rejection of Yehawah's Covenant 10 Commandments.
+Bearing the sorrows caused by human sinful rejection of Yehwah's Covenant 10 Commandments.

 (Psa 35:18; 19; 27; 69:7; 9; 13; 21;